 - Request access to the personal data we hold about you, e.g. in health records.
 The way in which you can access your own health records is further explained in our ‘Access Your Personal Data / Health Records’ web page.

-- Request the correction of inaccurate or incomplete information recorded in our health records, subject to certain safeguards.
+- Request the correction of inaccurate or incomplete information recorded in our records, subject to certain safeguards.

 - Request your personal information to be transferred to other providers on certain occasions.